imageio/imageio/docs/development/index.rst

 All you need is a GitHub account.
 Here are the steps involved:

 1. Navigate to the page you wish to improve.
-2. Click on the "Edit this Page" button on the right side pannel.
+2. Click on the "Edit this Page" button on the right side panel.
 3. Make your changes to the file that opens.
 4. At the bottom of the page under "Commit Changes" choose a descriptive commit message (e.g., "fixed typo in examples").